Gary C. Butts

 Icahn School of Medicine at Mount Sinai

-Gary C. Butts, MD, is Chief Diversity and Inclusion Officer for the Mount Sinai Health System and Dean for Diversity Programs, Policy and Community Affairs for the Icahn School of Medicine at Mount Sinai.
+Gary C. Butts, MD, is a visionary leader with decades of experience in designing, developing, and managing diversity and inclusion programs and strategies.
+Dr. Butts is Executive Vice President for Diversity, Equity, and Inclusion, as well as Chief Diversity and Inclusion Officer for the Mount Sinai Health System.
+He also is the Dean for Diversity Programs, Policy and Community Affairs for the Icahn School of Medicine at Mount Sinai.
 In these roles, Dr. Butts is responsible for oversight, management, and integration of all aspects of diversity programs and policies for the Mount Sinai Health System to ensure diversity and inclusion as an integral core institutional value and resource across the health system, including the medical and graduate schools, graduate medical education, and the Mount Sinai Health System hospitals.

 - Recruitment, Retention and Advancement